Processor consistency: Processor consistency vs. sequential consistency

-Programmer’s Intuition
+Programmer's intuition

-In terms of how well a PC system follows a programmer’s intuition, it turns out that in properly synchronized systems, the outcomes of PC and SC are the same.
-Programmer’s intuition is essentially how the programmer expects the instructions to execute, usually in what is referred to as “program order.”
+In terms of how well a PC system follows a programmer's intuition, it turns out that in properly synchronized systems, the outcomes of PC and SC are the same.
+Programmer's intuition is essentially how the programmer expects the instructions to execute, usually in what is referred to as "program order".
 Program order in a multiprocessor system is the execution of instructions resulting in the same outcome as a sequential execution.
 The fact that PC and SC both follow this expectation is a direct consequence of the fact that corresponding loads and stores in PC systems are still ordered with respect to each other.
 For example, in lock synchronization, the only operation whose behavior is not fully defined by PC is the lock-acquire store, where subsequent loads are in the critical section and their order affects the outcome.
 This operation, however, is usually implemented with a store conditional or atomic instruction, so that if the operation fails it will be repeated later and all the younger loads will also be repeated.
 All loads occurring before this store are still ordered with respect to the loads occurring in the critical section, and as such all the older loads have to complete before loads in the critical section can run.

-Processor Consistency vs Other Relaxed Consistency Models
+Processor consistency vs. other relaxed consistency models

 Processor consistency, while weaker than sequential consistency, is still in most cases a stronger consistency model than is needed.
 This is due to the number of synchronization points inherent to programs that run on multiprocessor systems.
 This means that no data races can occur (a data race being multiple simultaneous accesses to memory location where at least one access is a write).
 With this in mind, it is clear to see that a model could allow for reorganization of all memory operations, as long as no operation crosses a synchronization point and one does, called Weak Ordering.
 However, weak ordering does impose some of the same restrictions as processor consistency, namely that the system must remain coherent and thus all writes to the same memory location must be seen by all processors in the same order.
 Similar to weak ordering, the release consistency model allows reordering of all memory operations, but it gets even more specific and breaks down synchronization operations to allow more relaxation of reorders.
 Both of these models assume proper synchronization of code and in some cases hardware synchronization support, and so processor consistency is a safer model to adhere to if one is unsure about the reliability of the programs to be run using the model.